TRIUMF-Capstone2022/richai/README.md

 ```

 > Model scored csv data can be found in the path specified in `configs/config.yaml` as `model.model_name>.saved_model`.
 It contains actual labels, predicted labels, and predicted probabilities.

+> Models trained with different configurations and corresponding results as csv files can be found in the path `/fast_scratch_1/capstone_2022/models/`.
+Please refer [appendix in the final report](https://triumf-capstone2022.github.io/richai/appendix/supplementary_notebooks.html) to learn more about the different model runs.

 ## References